mysore palace

 It is possible to visit any time between 10 in the morning to 5:30 in the evening.
 The entrance to the palace is possible from three Gates: Varaha and Amba Vilas Gate in the South and Jayarama Balarama Gate in the north.

-A typical visit to Mysore Palace can take about 2 to 3 hours to see all highlights and be done with a guided tour.
+A typical visit to Mysore Palace can take about 2 to 3 hours to see all the highlights and be done with a guided tour.

-If you are visiting on a Saturday or any other special day when there are chances of more people showing up, it is recommended to buy an online pass as ticket counter can be a little crowded.
+If you are visiting on a Saturday or any other special day when there are chances of more people showing up, it is recommended to buy an online pass as the ticket counter can be a little crowded.
 It is possible to get a ticket from the counter at any time between 10 am to 5:30 pm.

 mysore palace inside